kptdev/kpt/site/book/04-using-functions/01-declarative-function-execution.md

 When you invoke the render command, the `mysql` package is rendered first, and `set-annotations` function is invoked only on the resources from `mysql` package.
-Then, `set-label` function is invoked on all the resources in the directory tree of `wordpress` package.
+Then, `set-label` function is invoked on all the resources in the package hierarchy of `wordpress` package.

 ```shell
 $ kpt fn render wordpress